 From questions about finding a job to language concerns, here are answers to some of the most frequently asked questions about expat life in Taiwan.

 Do I need a car in Taiwan?
 What’s the public transport like in cities like Taipei?

 If moving to Taipei, a car is not a necessity.
 The public transport in Taipei is excellent and the MRT system reaches most of the city, including outlying suburbs.
 If wanting to drive, expats should be aware that traffic can be a nightmare at peak times and parking is expensive.
 Also, new cars are expensive in Taiwan.

 On the other hand, if living outside of Taipei or looking to explore the island, a car can be useful.
 Renting a car is possible with an international driver's permit.

 Where is a good area to live in Taipei?

-Taipei is one of the safest cities in the world, so foreigners can search for accommodation with cost and proximity to their work or children’s school as a first priority.
-There a number of expat-friendly areas throughout the city.
+Taipei is one of the safest cities in the world, so foreigners can search for accommodation with cost and proximity to their work or children's school as a first priority.
+There are many expat-friendly areas throughout the city.

 Is it easy to find work in Taiwan?

 For English-speaking foreigners, a common way of working in Taiwan is teaching English as a second language at local schools.
 Otherwise, those with a tech background should be able to find work, and those with good business acumen can usually find opportunities.

 How do I make friends in Taiwan?

 Do I need to speak Chinese to survive in Taiwan?

 Although Taiwan has a large community of English-speaking foreigners, Mandarin and Taiwanese are spoken more often.
-Even a small amount of Mandarin will go a long way to help ease the transition of living in Taiwan, and can be beneficial for finding employment, and for integrating into everyday life.
+Even a small amount of Mandarin will go a long way to help ease the transition of living in Taiwan.
+It can also be beneficial for finding employment, and for integrating into everyday life.
 It's a good idea to get a phrasebook with phonetic translations as well as Chinese characters.